lbarberiscanoni/valyria-website/README.md

 - [ ] Connect Vercel to the valyriastudios.com domain
 - [ ] Test responsiveness and accessibility across devices

+## Mar 24th 2025

+- ok let's do this
+    - first step is to fire up Claude

 ## Mar 22nd 2025

 - ok let's do this